GhostLibrarian/films_en/README.md

 I am a friedly ghost of Jerzy.
 As ghosts do not exist, nor does any liability for this library.

+## Donations

 Donations would allow me to buy more hardware needed for building up this library of books, films, and other content.

 Monero (XMR):